-- The access road to the Club is now open;
+- The access road to the Club remains open;

 - The Club’s Dinghy Park is open to members;

-- The Club’s Garden and Foreshore are open to members;
+- The Club’s Garden and Foreshore are closed to members;

-- Access to the Harbour is allowed, for all water-based activities;
+- Access to the Harbour is not allowed for all water-based activities;

-- From 4th July, members can stay on their boat overnight;
+- Members cannot stay on their boat overnight.

 - Social Distancing should be maintain at all times (a minimum of 2m);